Favourited 425 times

 We have also had a very disappointing vegetable harvest this year.
 Normally we are overwhelmed by the quantity that we produce and end up having to preserve the excess.
 Not this year, but we have still been enjoying the vegetables that we have produced.

-On a positive note, we have taken a small paddock below our house and we are in the process of creating an 'edible' garden designed using permaculture principles.
+On a positive note, we have taken a small paddock below our house and we are in the process of creating a Bee and Butterfly garden with some edibles, designed using permaculture principles.

 Help with Eco project